 2(i) Inequality of Condition:

-affect distribution of income and wealth, an OECD report in 1996 (when John
+of income and wealth, an OECD report in 1996 (when John Major was the

-Major was the Conservative Prime Minister) showed that the UK was third behind
+Conservative Prime Minister) showed that the UK was third behind the US and

-the US and Canada among industrialised countries in the proportion of its
+Canada among industrialised countries in the proportion of its workers who are

-workers who are low-paid.
-Moreover, earnings inequality was growing faster
+low-paid.
+Moreover, earnings inequality was growing faster in the

 If we take into account earnings of top executives, the difference can be extraordinary, with people on the (only recently implemented) minimum wage (around £5 a week) earning a fraction of the millions that these “fat cats” earn.
 John Pilger, (loc cit) also says that top executives’ pay has risen by 500% under New labour, whilst the average rise in earnings is 45%.